-The term Wu Wei (pronounced as “ooh-way”) literally means “not trying” or “doing nothing”, but it is nothing to do with a boring inactivity.
+The term Wu Wei (pronounced “ooh-way”) literally means “not trying” or “doing nothing”, but it is nothing to do with boring inactivity.
 It refers to the dynamic, effortless and non-self-conscious mental state of someone who is optimally active and effective.
 People who are “in Wu Wei”, often describe it as “virtue”, “power” or “charismatic power”.
-It is a radiation that others can detect and it functions as an external signal that one is in Wu Wei.
+There is an energy radiation that others can detect, an external sign that someone is in Wu Wei.

 How can we become Wu Wei?

-Wue Wei a real paradox.
+Wu Wei is a real paradox.
 It is difficult to do your best not to do your best.
 To use your mind intentionally to silence itself, is a paradox in itself.
-That means that there is no easy answer to your question.
-All early Chinese thinkers thought that they knew a way to become Wu Wei, but none of them had a solution that always works, in any situation.
-Wu Wei deals with being fully present, to be absorbed fully in what you are doing, or with whom you are doing it.
-With this idea we realize faster when we force something, or when we are pushing something through too far.
+That means that there is no easy answer to this question.
+All early Chinese thinkers thought they knew a way to become Wu Wei, but none of them had a solution that always works, in every situation.
+Wu Wei means being fully present, fully absorbed in what you are doing, or with whom you are doing it.
+In this way we soon realize when we are forcing something, or pushing too far.

-Why is Wu Wei so important in today’s word?
+Why is Wu Wei so important in today’s world?

-Our society is very much focused on doing your best and on effort.
-We are taught that in order to achieve your goals, you have to do your best more.
-If you encounter a problem, you should work harder.
-I see this attitude in my studies.
-When they are struggling with a writing assignment, their solution is to work the whole night and sit behind a computer screen for hours.
-This would be fine if it worked.
-Nevertheless, often when you are doing your best for a long time to achieve something, you have to let it go.
+Our society is very much focused on doing your best and on making more effort.
+We are taught that in order to achieve our goals, we have to try harder and harder.
+If we encounter a problem, you need to work more.
+This often happens with students.
+When they are struggling with a writing assignment, their solution is to work through the night and sit at a computer screen for hours.
+This can be fine if it works, but often when you work your hardest for a long time and achieve nothing, you have to let it go.

-It is important that your unconscious can run its course.
-One of the tasks of your unconscious is to connect things and to help you see the patterns.
+It is important to leave your unconscious to run free.
+One of the tasks of the unconscious is to connect things and help you see the patterns.
 We often ignore the subconscious, and when we do, we make bad decisions.
-Often, you only need to stop, have a good night’s rest, and thereby give more space to your unconscious.
-If you create space for your unconscious to talk to you, then it will share its findings with you.
+Often, you only need to stop and have a good night’s rest, so as to give more space to your unconscious.
+That way your unconscious can talk to you, and share its findings with you.
 I have often experienced this.